Skip to Main Content

 Featured

-If you need to borrow money but have little or no credit history, it can be hard to find a willing lender.
-But if you know where to look, there are a few personal loan lenders that offer no-credit-history loans with other qualifying criteria.
+If you’ve never used a credit product — such as a traditional credit card or loan — then you likely have no credit history.
+And if you find yourself in this situation and need to borrow money, it can be hard to find a willing lender.
+Fortunately, there are a few personal loan lenders that offer no-credit-history loans with other qualifying criteria.

 Min.
 Credit Score